Post-Op Lymphatic Massage

 It’s important to plan your post-surgery massages well in advance, as we’re generally booked out several weeks ahead.

 To set up your post-op lymphatic massages, please go to our Scheduling page.
-For more information, please use the contact form or call/text us at 865-357-0065.
+For more information, please use the contact form or text us at 865-268-4433.